 Conversely, the maximum-likelihood training results in slightly lower SIC curve for anomalous jets containing the decay products of top quarks.
-Even though the nll is lower in the maximum-likelihood training for QCD jets, this value also tends to be lower for the other jet classes.
-Similarly, we can train the diffusion model on a dataset containing only top quark initiated jets and evaluate the estimated data probability density using different jet categories.
+Similarly, we can train the diffusion model on a dataset containing only top quark initiated jets and evaluate the estimated anomaly score using different jet categories.
 The result is shown in Fig.~\ref{fig:nll_top}.

-In this case, the nll values for top quark initiated jets are lower on average compared to the other categories.
+In this case, the anomaly score values for top quark initiated jets are lower on average compared to the other categories.

 A key challenge with unsupervised AD is how to compare different methods.
 Weakly supervised methods based on likelihood ratios can be compared with an optimal classifier using the same noisy label inputs~\cite{Nachman:2020lpy,Hallin:2021wme} and they converge to the fully supervised classifier in the limit of large signal, independent of the signal properties.
 Unfortunately, there is no analog for this in the unsupervised case.
 The existing papers on unsupervised AD compare methods by demonstrating the performance on a (usually small) set of benchmark signal models, as we have also done in Fig.~\ref{fig:sic}.
 However, this is a model-dependent comparison whose conclusions can easily be altered by simply changing the physics model(s) considered~\cite{Collins:2021nxn}.
 As the unsupervised AD hypothesis is that the new physics, if it exists, is rare given some set of coordinates, then one could instead directly compare the fidelity of the density estimation in the background-only case.
 Since the true probability density is unknown, this can be achieved using likelihood-ratio methods.